ONLYOFFICE/office-js-api/Cell/ApiAreas/Properties/Count.md

 # Count

-Returns a value that represents the number of objects in the collection. **Read-only**.
+Returns a value that represents the number of objects in the collection. **Read-only**

 ## Syntax